Differential Geometry of Curves and Surfaces in Lorentz-Minkowski space: The Lorentz-Minkowski space

-\begin{proposition} Let $P$ be a plane of $\e_1^3$.
-We denote by $\vec{n}$ an orthogonal vector with the Euclidean metric.
-Then $P$ is a spacelike (resp. timelike, lightlike) plane if and only if $\vec{n}$ is a timelike (resp. spacelike, lightlike) vector. \end{proposition}
+\begin{proposition} Let $P\subset\e_1^3$ be a vector plane.
+Denote by $\vec{n}_e$ an orthogonal vector with respect to the Euclidean metric.
+Then $P$ is a spacelike (resp. timelike, lightlike) plane if and only if $\vec{n}_e$ is a timelike (resp. spacelike, lightlike) vector. \end{proposition}